adrianco12/Cloud-Security-Projects/Conditional-Access-Project/README.md

+**Overview**
+  The goal of this project is to be able to create effective Conditional Access Policies using a variety of different Cloud tools in order to strengthen the security posture of a company.

 **Conditional Access (CA) Policies**
   Conditional Access Policies in Azure are a security feature in Azure Active Directory (or Microsoft Entra ID) that helps you enforce rules that determine who can access what and under what circumstances.
   It operates similarly to “if-then” statements in programming.
 For example: If the user signs in under specific conditions, then enforce a policy (like MFA, blocking access, or allowing access only from compliant devices).